Spartronics4915/Dashboard/www/js/video/README.md

 webRTCSignaling was derived from and is for use with uv4l.

-an opensource webRTC + pi solution is https://github.com/kclyu/rpi-webrt and is preferred over the closed-source uv4l.
+an opensource webRTC + pi solution is https://github.com/kclyu/rpi-webrt and would be preferred over the closed-source uv4l.
+Should we opt for this, we'll need to migrate code that plays the same role as both webRTCSingaling and h264player from our Vision repo here.